Snowflake-Labs/sfquickstarts/site/sfguides/src/advanced_guide_to_snowflake_feature_store/advanced_guide_to_snowflake_feature_store.md

 Within your Jupyter session you should see the Notebook file (`Step01_TPCXAI_UC01_Setup.ipynb`) in the file-browswer.
 Open the Notebook, select (top-right) the Conda Environment/Jupyter Kernel (`py-snowpark_df_ml_fs`) that we created earlier for the Notebook.

-You will need to do the same for the other Notebooks used in this Quickstart
+You will need to do the same for the other Notebooks used in this Guide

 Step through the Notebook running the cells to setup the Database environment.
 > aside negative